digitalDataLayer/magento2/README.md

 Observer.php

-* Location: /app/code/community/TriggeredMessaging/DigitalDataLayer/Model/Page/
+* Location: /app/code/community/DigitalDataLayer/Model/Page/
 * Info: Contains all of the code that extracts data from Magento's backend.
 The method `setDigitalDataLayer()` initialises all data objects.

-digital_data_layer.phtml
+head.phtml

-* Location: /app/design/frontend/base/default/template/triggeredmessaging/
+* Location: /app/design/frontend/base/default/template/digitaldatalayer/
 * Info: Template file that outputs the digitalData layer as a JavaScript object.
-Also includes the Triggered Messaging Script if enabled from the admin panel.

-digital_data_layer_after_content.phtml
+after_content.phtml

-* Location: /app/design/frontend/base/default/template/triggeredmessaging/
+* Location: /app/design/frontend/base/default/template/digitaldatalayer/
 * Info: Template file that adds product data for category, tag and search pages to the digitalData object.

 system.xml

-* Location: /app/code/community/TriggeredMessaging/DigitalDataLayer/etc/
+* Location: /app/code/community/DigitalDataLayer/etc/
 * Info: To make changes to the configuration section in the Admin Panel.